rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 This function can be written in a much shorter way, but we’re going to start by doing a lot of it manually in order to explore error handling; at the end, we’ll show the shorter way.
 Let’s look at the return type of the function first:
-`Result<String, io::Error>`.
-This means the function is returning a value of the type `Result<T, E>` where the generic parameter `T` has been filled in with the concrete type `String` and the generic type `E` has been filled in with the concrete type `io::Error`.
+`Result<String, Box<dyn std::error::Error>>`.
+This means the function is returning a value of the type `Result<T, E>` where the generic parameter `T` has been filled in with the concrete type `String` and the generic type `E` has been filled in with the concrete type `Box<dyn std::error::Error>`.
+For now, you can read it to mean "any kind of error".
 If this function succeeds without any problems, the code that calls this function will receive an `Ok` value that holds a `String`—the username that this function read from the file.
-If this function encounters any problems, the code that calls this function will receive an `Err` value that holds an instance of `io::Error` that contains more information about what the problems were.
-We chose `io::Error` as the return type of this function because that happens to be the type of the error value returned from both of the operations we’re calling in this function’s body that might fail: the `File::open` function and the `read_to_string` method.
+If this function encounters any problems, the code that calls this function will receive an `Err` value that holds an instance of `Box<dyn std::error::Error>` that contains more information about what the problems were.
+The `Box<dyn std::error::Error>` type is called a trait object, which we’ll talk about in the [“Using Trait Objects that Allow for Values of Different Types”][trait-objects]<!-- ignore --> section in Chapter 17.
+It can contain any kind of error, but frequently, functions are declared to return more specific errors.
+This can help others reason about their failure points.
+As an example, `File::open` and `read_to_string` both can return `io::Error`, which - as you have learned - contains helpful information such as `io::ErrorKind::NotFound`.

 The body of the function starts by calling the `File::open` function.
 Then we handle the `Result` value returned with a `match` similar to the `match` in